-If illness is the reason for the appeal, the 'University of Toronto Student Medical Certificate' should be submitted.
+If illness is the reason for the appeal, the 'University of Toronto Verification of Illness or Injury' form should be submitted.
 Note that the physician's report must establish that the student was examined and diagnosed at the time of the illness, not after the fact.
 As well, a statement that merely confirms a report of illness made by the student for documentation by the physician will not be sufficient.
 Rather, the medical report must show:

-- i. that the student was examined at the time of illness; - ii. the degree of disability involved; - iii. the duration of the disability; - iv. the practitioner's professional opinion as to whether the student should receive special consideration on medical grounds.
+- that the student was examined at the time of illness; - the degree of disability involved; - the duration of the disability; - the practitioner's professional opinion as to whether the student should receive special consideration on medical grounds.